 This is nothing short of extraordinary, and we should all be scared about the state of our democracy.

-The president sent his White House press secretary out there today to basically poop on the people from the press secretary podium and for not only threaten, like they didn't just make a threat, it was a promise.
+The president sent his White House press secretary out there today to basically poop on the people from the press secretary podium and not only threaten, like they didn't just make a threat, it was a promise.

 They're snatching John Brennan's national security clearance.

-We begin tonight with a chilling action taken by the president of the United States that looks something like something you might see out of a dictat dictatorship or authoritarian regime.
+We begin tonight with a chilling action taken by the president of the United States that looks something like something you might see out of a dictatorship or authoritarian regime.

 We know that he is in many ways nothing but a liar.

-Uh we know that he's lied to Congress.
+We know that he's lied to Congress.

-Uh we know what the CIA statute says.
+We know what the CIA statute says.

-I mean, this is right out of the former Soviet Union KGB type of book, Lie to the American people with a brazenness that we've never seen before.
+I mean, this is right out of the former Soviet Union, KGB type of book, Lie to the American People with a brazenness that we've never seen before.

-And he held perpetrate this lie.
+And he helped perpetrate this lie.

 That is a gross abuse of power.

-And then he used the federal government, weaponizing what is the Clinton campaign opposition research against Donald Trump.
+And then he used the federal government weaponizing what is the Clinton campaign opposition research against Donald Trump.

 And he did it both before the election and after the election.